manospits/Haskell-LambdaInterpreter/README.md

 # Haskell-LambdaInterpreter
-Group project with me and Panagiotis Fotopoulos, parser and prettyprint were given and we made the rest..
+Group project with me and Panagiotis Fotopoulos.

 Requirements: cabal and parsec